Festival-goers flock to Cadboro-Gyro Park - Victoria News

 The Saanich Police and Saanich Fire departments were also in attendance.
 Guests were invited to sit in the back of a police car, explore a fire truck and admire a vintage police vehicle from 1946.

-Five-year-old Ellie and two-year-old Summer Matamoro wanted to sit in the driver’s sear, but settled for sitting in the back of the police vehicle.
-Ellie said she preferred the “happy face bouncy castle” they’d tried earlier.
+Five-year-old Ellie and two-year-old Summer Matamoro wanted to sit in the driver’s seat but settled for sitting in the back of the police vehicle.

 Despite the grey clouds and intermittent rain, the festival was packed and the parking areas had long line ups.